jpvajda/typescript-learning/README.md

 # typescript-learning

-a project for experimenting with typescript based on the lesson found on [Free Code Camp](https://www.freecodecamp.org/news/learn-typescript-beginners-guide/)
+a project for experimenting with typescript based on the lessons found on [Free Code Camp](https://www.freecodecamp.org/news/learn-typescript-beginners-guide/)